Supported ICs

 Note

 Default SDIO pins defined in Ameba SDK are used.
-Modify pinmux configuration in SPDIO_Board_Init function at:
+Modify pinmux configuration in

 Host-side SDIO interrupt requirements:

-SDIO_DATA1 must be configured for SDIO function (not GPIO)
+SDIO_DATA1 must be configured for SDIO function (not GPIO).

-Switch to polling mode if Host doesn’t support SDIO interrupts
+Switch to polling mode if Host doesn’t support SDIO interrupts.

 SDIO Adapter Board